erikpaasonen/msm/README.markdown

 # Minecraft Server Manager

-A command-line tool for managing multiple Minecraft servers on a single machine.
+A command-line tool for running and managing multiple Minecraft server instances on a single host.

 **MSM v0.12.0** is a complete rewrite in Go, replacing the original bash init script with a modern, type-safe CLI.